ben-m2002/Yappersville/README.md

 - Database : There is a database to hold login info and holds chats according to groups, and also private messages
 - Websocket : There is real time chatting in the groups and private and messaging

+## CSS Deliverable

+### This deliverable just illustrates my knowledge of css and the principles that apply to styling a page

 Link to notes : https://github.com/ben-m2002/startup/blob/main/notes.md